-Although this case detailed the concept of intersectionality, highlighting how the challenges and vulnerabilities faced by women were amplified when combined, including their caste identity, thejudgment Court applied a restrictive approach to interpreting the SC/ST (PoA) Act, 1989 in relation to the caste identity of the victim being a factor in the crime.
+Although this case detailed the concept of intersectionality, highlighting how the challenges and vulnerabilities faced by women were amplified when combined, including their caste identity.
+This is a negative judgment as the Supreme Court applied a restrictive approach to interpreting the SC/ST (PoA) Act.
+1989.